AdamSmasherDerby/Statsbook-Tool/README.md

 3. Skater previously seated in the box with no code on present line.
 4. Skater seated in a prior jam with no marked exit from the box.
 5. "$" or "S" entered for a skater already in the box.
+6. "No Pivot" not checked after star pass.

 Lineups + Penalties: